Air Force Tuition Assistance ProgramUpdated: December 23, 2022

 It is important to note that tuition assistance funds can always be used to achieve additional CCAF degrees regardless of any degrees you currently hold.
 Alternatively, if you already hold a CCAF degree, you are free to pursue an associate degree from a civilian college in an unrelated course of study if you do not already hold an associate degree from a civilian college.

-If you use tuition assistance to earn an associate degree, a bachelor’s degree, and a master’s degree, and you wish to continue your education, a second master’s degree may be approved if you choose a degree from the list of critical education programs such as foreign language or cyber laws.
+If you use tuition assistance to earn an associate’s degree, a bachelor’s degree, and a master’s degree, and you wish to continue your education, a second master’s degree may be approved if you choose a degree from the list of critical education programs such as foreign language or cyber laws.

 Applying for Tuition Assistance (TA) Benefits

 To apply, you must be approved by your supervisor.
-The application window is 45 days prior to the start of a semester to 7 days before the start of class.
+The application window is 45 days prior to the start of a semester to seven days before the start of class.
 Plan ahead and go to the Air Force Virtual Education Center (AFVEC) to start the process before you are under the gun.

-Approved Airmen sign the MilTA Form 1227: this authorizes the military to WITHDRAW funds from your pay if you do not maintain satisfactory grades.
+Approved Airmen sign the MilTA Form 1227: This authorizes the military to WITHDRAW funds from your pay if you do not maintain satisfactory grades.
 To successfully complete your program and keep the TA, you must complete your course with a 2.0, or “C” average, as an undergraduate, and 3.0, or “B” average, as a graduate.
 Report your grades within 90 days of course completion or the reimbursement process will begin.

 MilTA Form 1227 authorizes funds to be automatically withdrawn from your military pay for missing or unsatisfactory grades and incomplete courses.
 Once the reimbursement actions have begun they will not be stopped and you will not be refunded.